mjpclab/go-http-file-server/README.md

 -k|--key <file>
     Specify key file of TLS certificate.

--t|--template <file>
+--theme <file>
-    Use a custom template file for rendering pages, instead of builtin template.
+    Use a custom theme file for rendering pages, instead of builtin one.
+    Theme contents are cached in memory at runtime.

 --hsts
     Enable HSTS(HTTP Strict Transport Security).